German coalition hurt by scandal but won't break

 Merkel’s grand coalition, which was sworn in only two months ago, has to tackle delicate reforms of the energy and pension systems.
 But Friedrich’s resignation last Friday was over allegations dating from when he held a different position in a different government.

-As interior minister in Merkel’s previous center-right coalition, Friedrich is alleged to have inappropriately passed on confidential information about a looming investigation into a prominent Social Democrat (SPD) lawmaker last year.
+As interior minister in Merkel’s previous centre-right coalition, Friedrich is alleged to have inappropriately passed on confidential information about a looming investigation into a prominent Social Democrat (SPD) lawmaker last year.

 Prosecutors have complained this may have compromised their inquiry into alleged possession of child pornography.